jaws/jaws/docs/source/Analysis.md

     The blue error bar shows standard deviation for that hour across the month.

 ```
-Important: This same file from Case 2 will be used for next three analysis because we need at-least monthly, yearly and
+Important: This same file from Case 2 will be used for the next three analysis because we need at least the monthly, yearly and
-multi-yearly data respectively for them.
+multi-yearly data.
 ```

 #### Monthly

 In this analysis, we can analyze avg, max and min values for each day of a month for any variable

-This time we will do it for ***temperature*** from different sensor for Feb-2013 as following:
+This time we will do it for ***temperature*** from a different sensor for Feb-2013 as following:

 ```
 $ jaws --anl monthly --var ta_cs1 --anl_yr 2013 --anl_mth 2 gcnet_summit.nc